2012 United States presidential election in Missouri: Caucuses

 The county caucuses elect delegates to congressional district conventions and the Missouri Republican Party state convention, which in turn elect 49 of Missouri's 52 delegates to the national convention.
 However, no straw poll is released to indicate levels of support to the general public.
 According to the state party, "Caucus-goers will be voting for delegates, and with few exceptions, these delegates will not be bound to a particular candidate.
 Because there is no vote on candidate preference, neither the Missouri GOP nor any election authority will have or release any data regarding the 'winner' of the caucuses."

 Despite the nonbinding nature of the February primary, caucuses had the option to use its result as the basis for delegate allocation.
 Santorum was to appear personally at some caucuses, which The New York Times described as "part of the campaign's county-by-county strategy to try to outflank Mr. Romney and catch him in the delegate race".

 Results

 The county caucuses elect delegates to the congressional district conventions and the state convention.
-Delegates to the national convention will be elected at each of those conventions.
+Delegates to the national convention are elected at each of those conventions.
 Typically, the body of a caucus votes on slates of delegates prepared by leaders of factions and coalitions within the caucus.

 The following table shows who won the majority or plurality of delegates for each county according to available unofficial reports.